 This hybrid combination of on-off and modulating control is also called incremental control.
 As with on-off control, there is a control range (cut-in/cut out).
 However, unlike on-off control, floating control systems can maintain a mid-position of the controlled device instead of being limited to full-on or full-off.
 The controlled device holds its last position between the cut-in and cut-out thresholds.
 The process variable is not under control within this range, and it floats with the load until it crosses a threshold to get another incremental nudge in the correcting direction.
 This control is tighter than simple on-off control, and although tight than true modulating control, it is inexpensive and reliable.
 Equipment items from small HVAC terminal units to 1000 HP water chiller inlet vanes are controlled in this manner with good success.
 Note that floating control is limited to processes that change slowly, and floating control actuators are usually selected as slow-moving.

 Proportional-only Control (P)

 This is the basic modulating control and what most commercial pneumatic and analog electronic systems utilize.
-It is essentially an error-sensing device with an adjustable gain or amplification.
+It is an error-sensing device with an adjustable gain or amplification.
 A control output is issued to regulate a process, and the magnitude of the output is directly proportional to the size of the error.
 This type of control is economical and reliable.
-A characteristic offset (residual error) is natural with this type of controller, and the size of the offset will increase with load.
+However, a characteristic offset (residual error) is natural with this type of controller, and the size of the offset will increase with load.
 This offset occurs because an error must increase (further off setpoint) before an output increase can occur.